 When will I find out if I can participate in OSIP?

-We intend to make our decisions by March 30, 2019 and will let you know on or about that day.
+We intend to make our decisions by March 30, 2020 and will let you know before that day.